arribada/LoraTracker/sender/GPSSender/README.md

 The Dockerfile is only for arm32v6 Rpi Zero.

-Can be pushed to Rpi running `balena push appName` from within the directory.
+Can be pushed to Rpi with `balena push appName` from within the directory.

 Env Vars